 • acceptable cost.

-• periodic configuration of the system;
+• periodic vesting of the system;

-• do not have resistance to hydraulic producers;
+• do not have resistance to hydrowards;

 aluminum_500x450

-Currently, aluminum batteries are produced by:
+Currently, aluminum batteries are carried out by:

-monolite alum_500x450
+monolith alum_500x450

 Anodized_500x450